 One-size does not fit all when it comes to contact lenses.
 There are so many options available today.
 Click below to learn more or contact us today.

 How Do Toric Lenses Work?

-A toric lens has two powers: one for the nearsightedness or farsightedness and the other for the astigmatism.
-Since the astigmatism can be of 180 different orientations, one combination of power could conceivably be made 180 ways!
+A toric lens has two powers.
+One for the nearsightedness or farsightedness and the other for astigmatism.
+Since astigmatism can be of 180 different orientations, one combination of power could conceivably be made 180 ways!
 You mathematicians can begin to understand the enormous number of combinations that could be made.

-Because toric lens have more power in one direction, they must resist the temptation to rotate on the eye.
+Because the toric lens has more power in one direction, they must resist the temptation to rotate on the eye.
 Toric lenses are therefore ballasted or made slightly thicker at the bottom of the lens to prevent rotation.

 Toric lenses today are vastly improved over their predecessors of five to ten years ago.
-New thinner and more stable designs are introduced frequently.
-One of the newest innovations is a silicone based lens that has exceptionally high oxygen transmissibility.
+The new thinner and more stable designs are introduced frequently.
+One of the newest innovations is a silicone-based lens that has exceptionally high oxygen transmissibility.
 Another is a toric geared to the dry eye patient that binds water upon it to prevent evaporation.